yusif-projects/yusif-projects/README.md

 ### Well, hello there! 🎩

 - My name's Yusif, I'm an iOS Developer from Baku, Azerbaijan.
-- I write apps using Swift programming language in Xcode.
+- I write apps using Swift in Xcode.
 - I don't like coffee.

 More info at: www.yusif-programmer.com